millarde/kerfguitars/src/pages/about/index.md

 cheaply made and often are difficult to play due to high string action, no attention to intonation, unlevelled frets and so on.
 This means it hurts to play them -- it hurts your fingers dealing with the high action and it hurts your feelings that it sounds wrong no matter how much you practice.

-I get it, all the companies in the chain need to make a profit and to get that guitar to you for under $250 means making a lot of compromises.
-The problem is that this means many people give up on guitar playing.
-That's not cool -- more guitarists and guitar music means a better world (at least to me).
-So we're building decent quality guitars that have been carefully tested and setup to help you or the guitarist in your life have the best possible experience learning and playing guitar.
+I get it, all the companies in the starter guitar supply chain need to make a profit and to get that guitar to you for under $250 means making a lot of compromises.
+The problem is that this means many people give up on guitar playing for the wrong reasons.
+That's not cool -- more guitarists and guitar music means a better world (at least to us).
+So we're building decent quality guitars that have been carefully tested and setup to help you or the guitarist in your life have the best possible experience learning and playing.

 ### How much does a kerf guitar cost?